 1915.
-The village of Eaton Hastings was originally by the river but became a deserted medieval village.
-These houses, known as New Buildings, were built by the first Lord Faringdon when he bought the estate in the 1880s.
+On the Lechlade Road, just past the turning to the church.
+These houses, known as New Buildings or Roadside Cottages, were built by the first Lord Faringdon when he bought the estate in the 1880s.
+The large lake in Buscot Park is just beyond the trees.
 The photograph shows the village shop and Post Office with Miss Apse the postmistress outside, and the village children on both sides of the road.
+The photo is a bit deceiving as there is a large green just before the last building where stands the war memorial.
 The land was low lying and liable to flood and this is why the pavement was high to act as a causeway; it was known by that name for many years.

 1883.
 Looking from below Eaton or Hart’s Weir, just upstream from Eaton Hastings.
 On the left was the old Anchor Inn and the weir keeper’s cottage.
 The weir had been in existence since at least 1746.
 Around the 1860’s an island had been created by a cut bypassing the weir and the buildings, in order to power two waterwheels as a part of Robert Tertius Campbell’s grand irrigation scheme on his Buscot Estate.
 The weir was also rebuilt to help maintain a head of water.
 The middle of the cut is now filled in and the rest used for moorings by the Anchor Boat Club.